 The modern attack submarine is capable of sea- and land-attack through conventional and nuclear means.
 Beyond their most obvious uses, submarines can be used in support of special forces operations and reconnaissance work.
 Many modern world navies utilize the submarine, primarily as a deterrent element in territorial waters with most modern, notable forces keeping a standard fleet of about five or more boats.

-For the purposes of the GFP final ranking, landlocked nations are NOT penalized for the lack of a standing naval force.
-However, nations with a standing navy ARE penalized for lack of certain naval assets.
-This GFP listing does not make a distinction between nuclear-powered and diesel-electric types nor does it take into account submarine type (attack, nuclear-capable, etc...), system age or construction/unit quality.
+For the purposes of the GFP ranking, landlocked nations are NOT penalized for the lack of a standing naval force though nations with a standing navy ARE penalized for lacking certain naval assets (like submarines).
+This GFP listing does not make a distinction between nuclear- and diesel-electric-powered types nor does it take into account submarine classification (conventional attack, nuclear attack), age, and construction quality.

 Data presented on this list is through 2021.
 Estimates are made when official data is not available.

 The GlobalFirepower.com logo is a trademark of this website and is protected by all applicable domestic and international intellectual property laws.
 The published content of the pages contained herein is unique to this website (unless where indicated) and not for reuse in any form.
 About: GlobalFirepower.com is an annually-updated, statistics-based website tracking defense-related information of 139 nations and exists as a wholly-independent resource.